alastria/isbe-tbd-catalogo-servicios-comerciales-tmf-api/README.md

 3.  **The database and backups:**
     The application uses SQLite as the database.
 The database is stored in the `/data` directory of the container.
 To persist the database in the host filesystem, you can use a volume mapped to the `/data` directory of the container.

     The system maintains backups of the database in the `/data/backups` directory of the container.
 It maintains a rotating set of 7 backups, one for each day of the week.
 The backups contain the number of the day of the week in the name (e.g., `backup_01.db`, `backup_02.db`, etc.).
-The backups are performed every 2 hours in the backup file corresponding to the day of the week.
-The backups are performed aligned to the clock (that is, at 10:00 and never at 10:02 or 10:04, etc.).
+The backups are performed every 2 hours at even hours (e.g., 11:00, 13:00, etc.) in the backup file corresponding to the day of the week.
 Storing the backups in a different system (e.g., in a cloud storage service) is as simple as copying the `/data/backups` directory (or just the latest backup file) to the desired location.
+To ensure that there are no conflicts with the scheduled updates of the backups, it is recommended to make the copy on even hours (e.g., 10:00, 12:00, etc.).

     ```bash
     docker run -e ISBETMF_RUN_ENVIRONMENT=isbedev -p 9991:9991 -v /path/to/your/database:/data isbetmf